nsrau/azure-docs.it-it/articles/stream-analytics/stream-analytics-previews.md

 ## <a name="private-previews"></a>Anteprime private

 Nell'anteprima privata sono disponibili le funzionalità seguenti.
-Per accedere a queste anteprime, visitare la pagina di [iscrizione](https://aka.ms/ASApreview1) all'anteprima privata di Analisi di flusso di Azure.

 ### <a name="anomaly-detection"></a>Anomaly Detection